 PRIMARY OBJECTIVES:

 II.
-To estimate the 1-year event-free survival of older, transplant-ineligible patients with newly diagnosed, Philadelphia (Ph)-negative, CD22-positive, B-cell acute lymphoblastic leukemia (ALL) treated with inotuzumab ozogamicin induction followed by blinatumomab consolidation.
+To estimate the 1-year event-free survival of older, transplant-ineligible patients with newly diagnosed, Ph-negative, CD22-positive, B-cell acute lymphoblastic leukemia (ALL) treated with inotuzumab ozogamicin induction followed by blinatumomab consolidation.
 (Cohort 1) III.
 To estimate the 1-year event-free survival of patients with relapsed or refractory Ph-negative, CD22-positive, B-cell ALL treated with inotuzumab ozogamicin induction followed by blinatumomab consolidation.
-(Cohort 2)
+(Cohort 2) IV.
+To determine the feasibility of the regimen in adult patients with CD22-positive, Ph/BCR-ABL1-positive B-cell ALL.
+(Cohort 3)

 SECONDARY OBJECTIVES: